Why study this course

-- Practical teaching will take place in specific diagnostic facilities including a functional diagnostic x-ray room and an image viewing suite.
+Including a functional diagnostic x-ray room and an image viewing suite.

 Extended Project Qualification: Applicants with grade A in the EPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.